Lightstreamer/Lightstreamer-kafka-connector/README.md

    As you can see, you have to specify a few parameters:

-   - `--address`, the Lightstreamer Server address.
+   - `--address`: the Lightstreamer Server address
-   - `--adapter-set`, the name of the requested Adapter Set, which triggers Ligthtreamer to activate Kafka Connector deployed into the `adapters` folder.
+   - `--adapter-set`: the name of the requested Adapter Set, which triggers Ligthtreamer to activate Kafka Connector deployed into the `adapters` folder
-   - `--data-adapter`, the name of the requested Data Adapter, which identifies the selected Kafka connection configuration.
+   - `--data-adapter`: the name of the requested Data Adapter, which identifies the selected Kafka connection configuration
-   - `--items`, the list of items to subscribe to.
+   - `--items`: the list of items to subscribe to
-   - `--fields`, the list of requested fields for the items.
+   - `--fields`: the list of requested fields for the items

    **NOTE:** As the _Lightstreamer Kafka Connector_ is built around the [_Lightreamer Java In-Process Adapter SDK_](https://github.com/Lightstreamer/Lightstreamer-lib-adapter-java-inprocess), every remote client based on any _Lightstreamer Client SDK_ can therefore interact with it.